On the Subject of Shapes

 - Two buttons: Input as Morse Code, where the buttons represent a dot and dash in reading order.

-- Four buttons: Refer to the grid on the right.
-The four buttons represent directions to which you can navigate from the center to a letter.
+- Four buttons: Refer to Grid B on the right.
+The four buttons represent directions.
+Navigate from the center to the desired letter.

 After each input, wait for the letter to appear.
 A strike will be incurred and the letter will appear red if it is incorrect.